BrickMMO/tasks/accounts.markdown

 ![Discord](images/logo-stack-overflow.png)

-[Stack Overflow](https://stackoverflow.com/) Stack Overflow is a question-and-answer website for programmers. ~ Wikipedia
+[Stack Overflow](https://stackoverflow.com/) Stack Overflow is a quetion-and-answer website for programmers. ~ Wikipedia

 ## Be Consistent